NWA Hard Times 3: Cancelled match

 On Night 2 of NWA 74, Nick Aldis defeated Flip Gordon before the pair were attacked by Odinson, leading to Aldis suffering a concussion.
 Nine days later on the September 6 episode of Powerrr, Odinson again attacked Gordon after the latter defeated Doug Williams.
 However, Aldis, who was ringside for the match, would prevent Odinson from doing any more damage.
 On the October 4 Powerrr, Odinson defeated Gordon before the former was again run off by Aldis.
 On October 10, the NWA announced that Aldis and Odinson will face off one-on-one at Hard Times 3.
 However, on November 6, Aldis announced his free agency in 2023, which caused the NWA to legitimately suspend Aldis, who would now not be present for the event.
 The NWA did not announce a new opponent for Odinson before the event, but Odinson still arrived at the event to see if he would get a substitute opponent.

 Reception

 The event was criticized due to Tyrus winning the NWA World Championship.
 Dave Scherer from PWInsider said that the event was "pretty bad".
-Chris Vetter from Pro Wrestling Dot Net complained about the amount of matches.
+Chris Vetter from Pro Wrestling Dot Net complained about the number of matches.